 How to choose the best protein shake blender

-Even if you are 'just' having simple protein shakes made of protein powder and water/milk/milk alternative, the below blenders will help froth the shakes up so they feel richer and more filling.
-Better still, some of them, like the Promixx MiiXR+ Stealth, will do the mixing without you having to shake your arm even once.
+Even if you are 'just' having simple protein shakes made of protein powder, and water/milk/milk alternative, the below blenders will help froth the shakes up, so they feel richer and more filling.
+Better still, some of them, like the Promixx MiiXR+ Stealth (opens in new tab) (retailer link), will do the mixing without you having to shake your arm even once.

-One thing to consider before you buy is the size and the quality of the bottles that comes with the protein shake blender.
-You want them to be easy to clean, sturdy and ideally, the set should also include some leak-free lids as well.
+One thing to consider before you buy is the size and the quality of the bottles that come with the protein shake blender.
+You want them to be easy to clean and sturdy, and, ideally, the set should also include some leak-free lids.